Why it Matters

 Everyone’s experience of the world is a bit different–we all have different life experiences, background beliefs, personalities and dispositions, and even genetics that shape our view of the world.
 This makes it impossible, say the postmodernists, to declare an “absolute truth” about much of anything since our view of the world is a product of our individual perspective.
 Some say that our worldview makes up a set of lenses or a veil through which we interpret everything and we can’t remove those lenses.– Philosophy News

-Said another way: no person or organization is omniscient (all-knowing, all-seeing, all-wise).
-Thus, by definition, everyone has a limited and particular perspective — what might be called “inherent bias.”
+In other words, no person or entity is omniscient (all-knowing, all-seeing, all-wise).
+Instead, everyone has a limited and particular perspective — what might be called “inherent bias.”
+But also, each perspective is a unique contribution to the whole.

 What About Proof?